-I am excited to welcome Emma from Adventures of Adam to be part of the A-Z's of Sensory Play for Kids series here on GRB.
-And this is a super fun glow in the dark sensory play idea she is sharing with you all today.
+I am excited to welcome Emma from Adventures of Adam to be part of the A-Z's of Sensory Play for Kids series here on GHOK.
+And this is a super fun glow-in-the-dark sensory play idea she is sharing with you all today.

 Glow in the dark sensory bin supplies:

 Setting up the activity was simple.
 Check out the instructions on Fun At Home With Kids.
 We put Adam into his Spiderman swimming costume and added a few bath toys and kitchen utensils.
 Once he was settled in the bath we turned the bathroom lights off and switched on our Handheld UV Torch.

 The glow in the dark effect was amazing – although difficult to photograph!
 Adam couldn't believe that he was playing in the dark yet his feet were bright yellow in the water.
 He experimented with pouring the glow in the dark water in a funnel and loved watching the waterfall through the colander.
 Our glow-in-the-dark sensory bath was a huge hit.
 With 45 vitamins left, I can see we will be having many glow-in-the-dark baths in the future!

 During a difficult pregnancy suffering from Hyperemesis Gravidarum (HG) Emma vowed to make every day an adventure once she had recovered.
 Adventures of Adam is the outcome of completing a 100 day play challenge with her toddler as part of that promise.